 The National Day of Sweden

-These days, special ceremonies welcoming new Swedish citizens are held around the country on National Day.
+Special ceremonies welcoming new Swedish citizens are also usually held around the country on National Day.

 Sweden’s National Day – the origins

 Since 1983, Sweden has celebrated its National Day on 6 June.
-This is the date on which Gustav Vasa was crowned king in 1523, which laid the foundation of Sweden as an independent state, and on which a new, important constitution was adopted in 1809.
+It is the date on which Gustav Vasa was elected king in 1523.
+This laid the foundation of Sweden as an independent state, and on the same date a new, important constitution was adopted in 1809.

 The original idea came from Artur Hazelius, who founded the Skansen open-air museum in Stockholm and held a national day celebration there on 6 June as early as the 1890s.